 Land owners may be permitted to build above or near a sewer on existing sewerage alignments, provided existing sewerage capacity is not exceeded.
-This condition must meet the provisions within the Council's Water Supply and Sewerage Infrastructure Plan.
-The Council of the City of Gold Coast may impose a reduced currency period on a PDA development approval, to ensure the timely and coordinated delivery of infrastructure.
+This condition must meet the provisions within the City's Water Supply and Sewerage Infrastructure Plan.
+The City's may impose a reduced currency period on a PDA development approval, to ensure the timely and coordinated delivery of infrastructure.